psycedelicAI/high-security-facility-concept/README.md

 - which zone they are entering
 - which credential or device is being used
 - whether the movement is expected
-- whether the context justifies trust
+- whether the current context justifies trust
 - whether privileged actions remain constrained and reviewable
 - whether anomalies can be detected, interpreted, and investigated
 - whether incorrect presence can still be controlled after initial entry